-• 2019 and 2020 - Offsite Construction and Other Innovative Techniques.
+2019 through 2021 - Offsite Construction and Other Innovative Techniques.
 In 2019, we helped organize and co-sponsored the Construction Revolution Summit, which pursued the innovation and technology recommendation from the Housing Task Force.
 The summit brought together construction industry leaders to discuss barriers and opportunities to advancing offsite construction (including modular and panelized).
-Offsite construction has struggled to take hold in the United State but has the potential to significantly reduce construction costs.
+Offsite construction, particularly modular, has struggled to take hold in the United State but has the potential to significantly reduce construction costs.

 Housing construction is ripe for a major systemic change.
 Unlike other industries, it has not experienced meaningful productivity increases over the last few decades.
-We are building homes the same way we did 50 years ago.
+We are largely building homes the same way we did 50 years ago.

-Productivity in manufacturing has nearly doubled, whereas in construction it has remained flat.
+Productivity in manufacturing has nearly doubled, whereas in